contra19/note-taker/README.md

 1. Open your browser and navigate to `http://localhost:3001`.
 2. Click on the "Get Started" button on the homepage.
-3. Create a new note by clicking the "New Note" button.
-4. Enter a title and text for your note.
+3. Enter a title and text for your note.
-5. Click the "Save" button to save the note.
+4. Click the "Save" button to save the note.
-6. View saved notes by clicking on them in the sidebar.
+5. View saved notes by clicking on them in the left sidebar.
-7. Delete a note by clicking the trash icon next to it.
+6. Delete a note by clicking the red trash can icon next to it.

 ## API Routes